danielfaust/bt-scale/README.md

 The script *scale.py* can be executed directly via `python scale.py`.
-Before you do this, you need to adjust the default Bluetooth LE address of the scale.
-You can find this `mac address` with the bundled executable `bt-scale` or any smartphone ble-scanner like <https://play.google.com/store/apps/details?id=com.macdom.ble.blescanner>
+Before you do this, you need to adjust the default Bluetooth LE address of the scale in the file *users.py*.
+You can find this `mac address` with the bundled executable `bt-scale` or any smartphone ble-scanner like <https://play.google.com/store/apps/details?id=com.macdom.ble.blescanner>.
+Scroll way down for info on `bt-scale`.

-Initially it is highly recommended to leave `DEFAULT_MEASURE_ALIAS` set to `None`.
-This means that the script will not start a live measurement, but only fetch data from the scale, or adjust user properties.